gviscardi886/Projects/README.md

 # Projects
-Repository shows all the projects I have done and how I coded them from the AP Computer Science A class I took in the years 2018-2019.
+Examples of some of the projects and how I coded them from the years 2018-2019 in AP Computer Science.